 For Christmas or special occasions, shortbread cookies are nice when decorated by pressing pieces of blanched almonds, citron, peel or candied cherries in each icebox cookie slice just before baking.

 Mix first three ingredients, next three, then combine all; pack in waxed paper and put in icebox overnight, then turn out and slice; or, if immediate baking is desired, drop by teaspoon onto greased pan.

-My aunt happened to be watching us through the kitchen window.
+Aunt Daisy happened to be watching us through the kitchen window.
 She rushed outside and made us throw them away, saying it was frozen lake water and too dirty to eat.